James Russell (baseball): Detroit Tigers

-On January 10, 2018, Russell signed a minor league contract with the Detroit Tigers.
-He was released on May 4, 2018.
+On January 24, 2018, Russell signed a minor league contract with the Detroit Tigers.
+In 2 appearances for the Triple-A Toledo Mud Hens, he struggled to an 0-1 record and 15.00 ERA with 2 strikeouts over 3 innings of work.
+Russell was released by the Tigers organization on May 8.

 Sugar Land Skeeters

 On May 29, 2018, Russell signed with the Sugar Land Skeeters of the Atlantic League of Professional Baseball.
-Russell and the Skeeters won the Atlantic League Championship and Russell was named the Skeeters Pitcher of the Year.
-He became a free agent following the 2018 season.
-He appeared in 20 games 18 starts and went 8-4 with a 2.36 ERA and 98 strikeouts in 106.2 innings.
+In 20 appearances (18 starts) for Sugar Land, he logged an 8-4 record and 2.36 ERA with 98 strikeouts across 106 2/3 innings pitched.
+Russell and the Skeeters won the Atlantic League Championship and he was named the Skeeters Pitcher of the Year.
+He became a free agent following the season.

 Toros de Tijuana

 On April 3, 2019, Russell signed with the Toros de Tijuana of the Mexican League.
+In 19 games (18 starts) for Tijuana, he compiled an 8-4 record and 3.26 ERA with 66 strikeouts across 88 1/3 innings pitched.
 Russell did not play in a game in 2020 due to the cancellation of the Mexican League season because of the COVID-19 pandemic.

 Algodoneros de Unión Laguna

 On March 23, 2021, Russell was traded to the Algodoneros de Unión Laguna of the Mexican League.
-He was released on December 14, 2021.
-He made 7 starts and went 2-2 with a 3.67 ERA with 23 strikeouts in 34.1 innings.
+In 7 starts for the Algodoneros, he posted a 2-2 record and 3.67 ERA with 23 strikeouts across 34 1/3 innings pitched.
+Russell was released on December 14.

+On March 24, 2022, Russell joined TPA Baseball Texas as an instructor.

 Pitching style

-Unlike most pitchers who throw a fastball of some sort as their most common pitch, Russell's most common is a slider at 79–83 miles per hour (mph).
-He also features four-seam and two-seam fastballs (89–90 mph), a cutter (86–88 mph), a curveball (72–75 mph), and a changeup (80–83 mph).
-Left-handers see almost all four-seamers and sliders (and no change-ups), while right-handers see a larger variety of pitches.
+Unlike most pitchers who throw a fastball of some sort as their most common pitch, Russell's most common was a slider at 79–83 miles per hour (mph).
+He also featured four-seam and two-seam fastballs (89–90 mph), a cutter (86–88 mph), a curveball (72–75 mph), and a changeup (80–83 mph).
+Left-handers saw almost all four-seamers and sliders (and no change-ups), while right-handers saw a larger variety of pitches.

 Personal

-He is the son of former MLB pitcher Jeff Russell and attended Colleyville Heritage High School in Texas.
+Russell's father is former MLB pitcher Jeff Russell.

+Russell's brother-in-law is Kansas City Royals shortstop and fellow Colleyville native Bobby Witt Jr. Russell is married to Witt's older sister Nikki.